Sun-Lab-NBB/ataraxis-base-utilities/README.md

 # This shows how you can chose what error is raised.
 console.error('Error message', error=ValueError)

+# By default, console variable is not configured to save messages and errors to log files.
+To add log file support,
+# follow these steps:

+# First, provide it with valid log file path:
+extension = LogExtensions.LOG
+message_log = Path(f"my_log{extension}")
+console.set_message_log_path(message_log)

+# Then reconfigure the console to allow logging messages.
+Any subsequent console echo() call will both print the
+# message to the terminal and log it to the log file.
+console.add_handles(message_file=True)
 ```

 This is a more detailed example that also showcases some of the configuration parameters used by Console methods and